 It is illegal to commit assault or battery against anyone.
 But in the state of Florida, committing assault or battery against any member of certain protected groups can lead to increased charges and more serious legal penalties.

 How does the law define assault and battery?
 What does it mean to commit assault and battery against a protected group?
-If you are being accused of a crime, a Tampa criminal defense attorney can help you understand your criminal charges.
+If you are facing criminal charges, a Tampa criminal defense attorney can help you understand your case.
 But for now, keep reading to learn about the criminal offense of committing assault and battery against a protected group.

 What is Assault and Battery in Florida?